Comment on page

 - Bandwidth Fees – You pay for the bandwidth you use when you upload or download files.
 This can also include wear and tear fees set by the host to help pay for their physical storage devices.

 Because contract formation fees only happen once, and your initial upload will consume a lot of bandwidth, using Sia for longer periods of time results in lower average costs.

+The first thing you'll do when you want to upload files to Sia is set an allowance.
 The allowance tells Sia how much money you're willing to spend on storage space, and makes sure more than this amount is not deducted from your wallet.

 Most people just set their allowance and forget it, but it's a good idea to check in periodically.
 Setting your allowance too low might mean that Sia can't upload all your data, or might not be able to form the contracts with other hosts to begin with.
 You can change your allowance at any time in Sia.

 If your allowance is too high, you might end up overpaying for storage you could have had at a lower price.